modular/modular/KGEN/docs/public/programming-manual.md

 by narrow features that require experience with compiler internals to understand and utilize effectively.

 TOWRITE: Each builtin decorator should be mentioned.
-Eventually decorators should appear in the API docs.
+Eventually, decorators should appear in the API docs.

 > TODO: We need to decide how to namespace these, should these go into a 'mojo'